Full Guide of Things to Do in Kiruna

 The indigenous Sami people have inhabited the region for thousands of years, long before the establishment of Kiruna.
 Their rich culture, deeply connected to nature, is evident in their traditional practices, such as reindeer herding.

 The Sami's unique heritage is a significant part of Kiruna's cultural tapestry.
-Events like the Sami National Day and the winter market in Jokkmokk offer tourists a glimpse into their vibrant traditions.
+Events such as Sami National Day and the winter market in Jokkmokk offer tourists a glimpse into their vibrant traditions.

 The Swedish culture